crash-and-compile/dc32-problems/pets-hard/problem.md

 <!-- GENERATOR: generator.py -->
 # Pet Encoding

-We have yet another former employee relying on obsolete technology to secure the keys to the back catalog.
-This time, our keys are encoded in a way we can't even print out, so we took screen shots of what they look like.
-We are pretty sure this one goes back to the early 8-bit days.
+Our keys seem to be encoded using something from the early 8-bit days.
 Your input is base64 encoded PNGs, one per line, output plain text, one per line.
+The output should be the resulting decoded text.

 # Example Input